fssa-batch3/susikumar.pitchaimuthu__web_project/README.md

 // My web progress table

 ### Create an account
    - Scenario 1: Successfully create an account
         Steps:
             1. Navigate to the registration page.
-         2. Enter the required information such as name, email, and password.
+            2. Enter the required information such as name, email and password.
-         3. Click the "Create Account" button.
+            3. Click the "Create account" button.
    - Expected Result:
-         1. The user is redirected to the login page.
+            1. This user is redirected to the login page.

 ### Create an account